dret/webconcepts/concepts/media-type/application/rfc+xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/rfc+xml"
 title:         "Media Type: application/rfc+xml"
+concept-name:  Media Type
+concept-value: application/rfc+xml
 description: "This document updates the specification for the Internet media type \"application/rfc+xml\" from the one in I-D draft-reschke-xml2rfc.
 The following is to be registered with IANA."
 ---